igroff/epiquery2/README.md

 Bulk connections return response data as a new-line delimited list of JSON objects.
 This is exactly a JSON encoded object for each row, one row per line.
 The reason is that the data is expected to be large, and the caller should use it 'stream like' instead of loading it all into memory.
+If you have multiple queries being run, the JSON objects will simply change when subsequent result sets are processed.

 This type is generally designed to be used by the REST-y interfaces, although nothing is done to prevent it being used with the websocket interface.